-This morning, I grabbed my usual cup of coffee (blueberry flavored with flax milk) and my current read (Wilkie Collins’s 1860s thriller, THE WOMAN IN WHITE), and headed out to my still-sparsely decorated balcony.
+This morning, I grabbed my usual cup of coffee and my current read, and headed out to the balcony.
 This is how I start my days, with coffee and books and music.
-Today I cued up opera arias on YouTube and settled in to the English countryside with Collins’s character, “Walter Hartwright, of Clement’s Inn, Teacher of Drawing.”
+Today I cued up a playlist of opera arias and visited the English countryside with Wilkie Collins’s mystery novel, The Woman In White.

 Listening to the classical music while reading paragraphs like the following sent me into a pleasurable swoon:

 “I must have been hard to please, indeed, if I had not approved of the room, and of everything about it.
 The bow-window looked out on the same lovely view which I had admired, in the morning, from my bedroom.
 The furniture was the perfection of luxury and beauty: the table in the centre was bright with gaily bound books, elegant conveniences for writing, and beautiful flowers…the walls were hung with gaily tinted chintz, and the floor was spread with Indian matting in maize-colour and red.
 It was the prettiest and most luxurious little sitting-room I had ever seen; and I admired it with the warmest enthusiasm.”

 I couldn’t help but notice the terrible discrepancy between my actual surroundings–a concrete-floored balcony with one straggly basil plant in a pot and plain, brown plastic chairs hubby bought at a big box retail store while I was still in Maine–and the pretty little sitting room conjured out of words on a page.
 I tried not to let it bother me, but I couldn’t help but ask myself, why does that description of landed gentry surroundings appeal to me so much when I intend to pursue simplicity and minimalism?